Team Members

 Vanshika manages the financial resources of the organization including accounting, organization-wide budgets, investments and interprets accounting reports to management and board.
 Vanshika directs and oversees a group of functions for the organization that includes finance office functions, human resources, administrative services, information technology and facilities.

 Vanshika speaks four languages, certified by the American Council of Teaching Foreign Languages.
 Vanshika holds a Master’s Degree in Banking and Finance from India.
 Both her boys attended the Novato Youth Center’s youth development program.
 Vanshika is passionate about her work here at North Marin Community Services as she believes in empowering and educating youth, adults, and families for a successful future.
-Vanshika was awarded the North Bay Business Journal’s CFO Recognition Award in 2019.
+Vanshika was awarded the North Bay Business Journal’s CFO Recognition Award in 2019 and Novato Proud Pivotal People in 2022.

 Vanshika Nachnani has been with North Marin Community Services (NMCS) since January 2018.
 Prior to NMCS, she was with the Novato Youth Center since September 2009 as the Director of Finance and Administration.
 She has extensive finance and accounting management experience spanning all accounting oversight.
 Vanshika is a Financial Leader who enjoys working at both a strategic and hands on level with a very collaborative management style.
 She brings a wealth of non-profit accounting experience.